For Customers » Pet Shipping · Updated May 15, 2026

 Traveling with pets is a source of stress for many owners, and understandably so.
 Animals can be like small children – they have specific requirements, but can’t tell you what those are.
 That’s what leads people to rely on conventional wisdom about pet transportation.
 These factoids can be based on reality, or they can be

-We’ve previously covered the topic of pet summer safety in transportation, but usually from the owner’s perspective.
-Here, we wanted to try something different — raising transporter awareness of just how important it is to be extra cautious during the hottest months of the year.
+https://citizenshipper.com/blog/wp-content/uploads/2019/06/Pet-Safety-Alert-for-Drivers_-Keep-i.mp3 We’ve previously covered pet summer safety in transportation, but usually from the owner’s perspective.
+This time we’re focused on transporters, and just how important it is to be extra cautious during the hottest months of the year.

 Not all dogs are created equal – countless breeds exist, some facing more significant health risks than others.
 From respiratory difficulties to hereditary defects to zoonotic diseases, there’s a vast variety of potential health problems.
 Many of these can complicate transportation, which is an issue that all companies that transport pets should take into account.

-It’s almost that time of the year again – the hot summer months are coming up fast.
-Pretty soon, we’re going to have to start thinking about keeping our pets cool, at home or on the road.
-Here are a few words of advice you might want to consider if planning pet transportation this summer.
+https://citizenshipper.com/blog/wp-content/uploads/2019/06/Pet-Transportation_-Animal-Safety-Ti.mp3 It’s almost that time of year again: the hot summer months are coming up fast.
+Soon we’ll all be thinking about keeping our pets cool, at home and on the road.
+Here’s some advice worth keeping in mind if you’re planning pet transportation this summer.
+(Driving pets yourself or transporting for others?
+See the